bermi/akelos/docs/tutorial.markdown

      ?>

-That's enough for Akelos to create our database schema.
+That's enough for Akelos to create your database schema.
 If you just specify the column name, Akelos will default to the best data type based on database normalization conventions.
 If you want to have full control over your table settings, you can use [php Adodb Datadict syntax](http://phplens.com/lens/adodb/docs-datadict.htm)

 Now we need to execute the installer with the command